Here are some of the most notable moves and acquisitions from law firms.

 Kelley Drye & Warren, based in NY, merged with the environmental litigation boutique, Jackson, Gilmour & Dobbs, in December 2016.
 The merger brought fourteen local attorneys under the Kelley Drye umbrella.
 Through its new Texas presence, Kelley Drye intends to strengthen its energy practice and grow its national presence.

 Holman Fenwick Willan, based in London, merged with the energy and maritime firm Legge Farrow Kimmitt McGrath & Brown after several years of collaboration.
 The Houston office opened in January 2017 and established the firm’s first office in the USA.
 According to the firm’s website, Houston is a key touchpoint for several of the firm’s chosen sectors, including energy, marine, and insurance.

 Gibson Dunn & Crutcher, a 1,300-lawyer firm from Los Angeles, opened a Houston office in March 2017 to expand its energy practice.
 Initially, Gibson Dunn lured away two top local energy lawyers: a partner from Latham Watkins and another from an energy company.
 Then, in April, six Baker Botts partners left their firm to join the new office.

+We keep the pulse on the growth of Houston law firms.
 Let Collier Legal Search help you expand your legal staff as you grow.